 Jane is a professional clay artist, with a great deal of experience working with children, youth and adults, both in schools and in the community.
 In her workshops she strives to encourage a passion for clay as an expressive medium, and facilitates students developing the building skills to find a personal voice.
-She has recently been an artist in residence through ArtStarts at Golden Secondary School, completing with Grade 10-12 students a large clay Raku-fired mural on the theme of 'origins', reflecting the diversity of the population of this small Interior town.
-She has just completed a clay sculpture project for Grade 10-12 students, introducing the principles of 3D work and construction in clay, to explore and resolve students' individual concepts.
+She has recently been an artist in residence through ArtStarts at Golden Alternate School, introducing a number of grade 10-12 students to the principles of 3D work and construction in clay, to explore and resolve students' individual creative concepts.
+Jane also worked with Golden Secondary School, completing with Grade 10-12 students a large clay Raku-fired mural on the theme of 'Origins', reflecting the diversity of the population of this small Interior town.

 With her usual warm, engaging manner she was able to lead and guide a class of my senior art students through a ceramic project, producing a large Raku-fired tile hallway mural which now hangs in Golden Secondary School.
 The class is certainly proud of their individual creativity and the impressive collective result.
 Barry Johnson, Vice Principal, Golden Secondary